Estimate Time10 min

 Government money market funds1 hold Treasury and other securities issued by the US government and government agencies.
 Prime retail2 money market funds do too, but they may also invest in securities issued by corporations.
 Municipal retail money market funds2 invest in debt issued by states, cities, and public agencies.

-Liquidity and flexibility: Government funds, including US Treasury money market mutual funds, are priced and transact at a stable $1.00 price per share or net asset value (NAV) and are not subject to restrictions on withdrawals.
+Liquidity and flexibility: Government and retail funds are priced and transact at a stable $1.00 price per share or net asset value (NAV).

 Insurance: Money market funds are not insured by the FDIC, and you could lose money investing in one.
 The Securities Investor Protection Corporation (SIPC) provides insurance for brokerage accounts that hold money market funds.
 SIPC protects against the loss of cash and securities—such as stocks and bonds—held by a customer at a financially troubled SIPC-member firm.
 SIPC protection is limited to $500,000 and has a cash limit of $250,000.
 SIPC does not protect against declines in the value of your securities and is not the same as FDIC protection.
 Before investing, always read a money market fund’s prospectus for policies specific to that fund.